How International Trademark Filing Works Across GCC Countries

 Do GCC Countries Have a Unified Trademark System?

 No. Unlike the European Union, GCC countries do not currently operate under a unified trademark registration system.
+This means:

 Each country requires a separate application